-When Colombia issues global securities, it will deposit the applicable security with a clearing system.
-The global security will be registered in the name of the clearing system or its nominee or common depositary.
-Unless a global security is exchanged for physical securities, as discussed below under "Description of the Securities-Certificated Securities," it may not be transferred, except as a whole among the clearing system, its nominees or common depositaries and their successors.
-Clearing participant or make your purchase through a direct or indirect participant.
+If you wish to purchase global securities, you must either be a direct participant or make your purchase through a direct or indirect participant.
 Investors who purchase global securities will hold them in an account at the bank or financial institution acting as their direct or indirect participant.
 Holding securities in this way is called holding in "street name."